ivansowerby/library/README.md

 ---

-A <i>library</i> of useful python scripts, to be executed by a HTTPS request to the raw URL of the python file.
+A <i>library</i> of useful python scripts, to be executed by a HTTP request to the raw URL of the python file.
 Due to be updated (without notice) regularly as more scripts are introduced, however preceding files will be kept in their respective directories.

 <b><h2 style="text-align:center">Instructions</h3></b>